Breaking boundaries: extending the orbit-averaged Fokker-Planck equation inside the loss cone

-In Fig.~\ref{fig:comp_CK_MM} we compare the numerical solution of the local Fokker-Planck equation with our orbit averaged equation Eq.~\eqref{eq:inside}, and with the $\R_\mathrm{max} = \R_\LC$ limit.
-At $q=0.1$, where the distribution function inside the loss cone becomes strongly peaked at $\R=\R_\LC$, and at $q=10$, where the distribution is close to flat inside the loss cone, all the curves agree.
-The orbit averaged solution differs most from the numeric solution at $q=1.0$, where it overestimates the average distribution at $\R=0$ by $80\%$, and deviations decrease as $\R$ increases; the distribution at capture is instead consistent.
-The $\R_\mathrm{max} = \R_\LC$ limit performs worst at predicting the capture distribution: at $q=10$ it predicts a flat distribution, unlike the numerical solution and the orbit averagedestimate.
-In fact, when $q$ is large, $\R_\mathrm{max}$ must be larger than $q\,\R_\LC$ because of the strong evolution of the orbital parameters in a single orbit (see the Appendix and in particular Eq.~\eqref{eq:ymax}).
+In Fig.~\ref{fig:comp_CK_MM} we compare the \citetalias{cohnStellarDistributionBlack1978} solution of the local Fokker-Planck equation with the orbit-averaged Eq.~\eqref{eq:inside}, and the $\R_\mathrm{max} = \R_\LC$ approximants.
+All curves are peaked at $\R=\R_\LC$ for $q=0.1$, and are nearly flat for $q=10.0$.
+The orbit-averaged solution differs most from the numeric solution at $q=1.0$, with the largest deviation of $80\%$; the distribution in $\tau$ plays an important role for $t_\mathrm{rlx}=P$.
+The $\R_\mathrm{max} = \R_\LC$ approximation performs worst at predicting the capture distribution with $q=1.0$, with a maximum error of $40\%$; here $\R_\mathrm{max} = \R_\LC$ is a poor approximation\footnote{The approximant for $\R=\R_\mathrm{rlx}$ is worse at predicting the $\R$ distribution at disruption than the average distribution.
+In fact, the numerical solution shows that at any value of $q$ the distribution at $\R_\LC$ is not uniform in $\tau$ (see the Appendix).}.

-Given the simple form of Eq.~\eqref{eq:inside}, the agreement of the orbit averaged with the local solution is considerable, and it predicts the distribution at disruption better than in the $\R_\mathrm{max}=\R_\LC$ limit commonly employed.
-In the Appendix, we show that the boundary conditions obtained from Eq.~\ref{eq:inside} are equivalent to those based on the local solution.
+In the Appendix we compare the loss cone fluxes and find the orbit-averaged solution worse than the $\R_\mathrm{max}=\R_\LC$ approximation at any $q$, with an overestimation of $15-35\%$ and $5-20\%$ respectively.
+Therefore, the new formalism should be used through the sink term, while for this problem classical BCs at $\R_\LC$ are better.

-\paragraph{Discussion and conclusions.} The formation rate of TDEs inferred from observations does not match theoretical predictions based on two body relaxation and loss cone theory.
-The current approach is based on the oaFP equation, and requires the assumption that orbits penetrating the loss cone are subject only to two-body scatterings to compute their relaxed distribution in angular momentum.
+\paragraph{Discussion and conclusions.} The formation rate of TDEs inferred from observations is lower than theoretical predictions based on two body relaxation and loss cone theory, even assuming spherical symmetry around a single MBH (axisymmetric potentials and central MBH binaries both increase the rate \citep[e.g.][]{vasilievLossconeProblemAxisymmetric2013, mazzolariExtremeMassRatio2022, liuTidalDisruptionEvents2023}).
+The current approach is based on the orbit-averaged Fokker-Planck equation (OAFPE), and requires the assumption that orbits penetrating the loss cone are nearly radial and subject only to two-body scatterings to compute their steady-state distribution in angular momentum.